darcien/darcien.dev/content/p/buyee-or-geekjack.md

 ## Conclusion

 If the goods are available on Geek Jack, it might be cheaper and easier to just buy it from them.
+(Assuming they still use EMS.)
-Otherwise, try using proxy service like Buyee to buy it from BOOTH.
+For now I prefer using Buyee to buy it from BOOTH.

-## Photos

-(Will update when I'm back from vacation.)
+In the future I think I'll try buying through Indonesian based proxy service like [kyou.id](https://kyou.id/).

 ## References
 [^1]: https://web.archive.org/web/20201227111304/https://buyee.jp/help/yahoo/guide/shipping-method?lang=en